iraismgarcia5/ETLProject_CountryData/README.md

 ### Data Source 1:
 For the Country Code dataset, the only transformation happened while turning the dataset into a CSV file by changing the column names, the data looked clean and complete.

+### Data Source 2
+Given that the dataset spanned many years and nations, there was inevitably going to be gaps in data for some years.
+We handled these gaps by changing the placeholder value “NA” with “0”.
+We did this for numeric columns so that our importing procedure can go smoothly.
+It also allows us to perform calculations without running into any casting errors.